mudith-nahata/Numpy/README.md

 Numpy is also called as Numerical Python

 # Advantages:
-Numpy is a module which use to perform the mathematicall operations quickly.
+ Numpy Use to perform the mathematicall operations quickly.

 # To Get:
 To install the Numpy Module or a Package then we can download all the variables and function and classes & Packages of Numpy using a command

                                         Command:pip install numpy

-# Competencies/practicioner:
+# Competencies/HandsOn:
 -->Introduction

 -->Intial place holders of a Numpy Array